Researcher and Resident Physician in Occupational and Environmental Medicine.

 Project manager of Precarious Employment in Stockholm and its effects on health – Methodological development and implications for labor force surveys and register-based research PREMIS.
 The project is financed by FORTE and is a collaboration with researchers from Lund University, Universitat Pampeu Fabra in Barcelona and the department of public helath at KI.
 Read more about PREMIS by following this link.

 Project manager of CURSOR and KIROS, a project where the aim is to examine the magnitude of under-reporting of occupational injuries in Swedish registers and the factors that can be linked to these differences.
 The objectives are aslo to make better estimates of the most important risk factors for occupational accidents in Sweden with a focus on precarious employmentconditions and Key Business indicators.
 The expected results may have implications for future inspections and preventive measures.
 The project is financed by FORTE and involves researchers from University Massachusetts, the Occupational Health Surveillance Program of Massachusetts and the Department of Public Helath at KI.

 Project coordinator of the WE Program, an intervention study among sugar cane workers in El Salvador preventing heat stress and chronic kidney disease of unknown causes.
 The project is financed by the Dutch National Postcode Lottery.

-I currently supervise two PhD students and several graduate students completing their masters thesis.
+I currently supervise three PhD students and previously several graduate students completing their masters thesis.

 I also teach and supervise students on the medical program at KI and serve as mentor for two PhD students and four medical students.